YangFei9606/yangfei.github.io/_pages/about.md

 # 💬 Invited Talks
 If you want to invite me to have a talk, I would be really happy.
+- *2024.08* Young Scientists Salon in Intelligent Guidance and Control.

 # 💻 Working experience
 - *2023.07 - Now*, Post-Doctoral Research Fellow, Tsinghua University, China.
 (Full-time)